MirrorNetworking/Mirror/doc/Articles/Guides/CommunityGuides/MirrorQuickStartGuide/index.md

 ## Part 2

 - Create new scene, save it, and add it to build settings
-- Create a new gameObject, name it NetworkManager in the scene, and add these 3 components
+- Create a new GameObject, name it NetworkManager in the scene, and add these 3 components
     - NetworkManager
     - TelepathyTransport
     - NetworkManagerHUD